 That's where we currently are in the battle between 4K vs 8K TVs.
-Although having widespread access to true 8K UHD content is a long way off (we’re talking years potentially here), many TV manufacturers are hoping that the impressive upscaling and greater clarity offered by this first wave of 8K sets will be enough to convince enthusiasts that they can already benefit from owning one.
+Although having widespread access to true 8K UHD content is a long way off, many TV manufacturers are hoping that the impressive upscaling and greater clarity offered by the newest wave of 8K sets will be enough to convince enthusiasts that it's worth upgrading from 4K TVs for good.

 In an effort to demonstrate the difference in visual fidelity between its top 4K and 8K TV models, we were invited to Samsung's Australian headquarters back in 2019 to spend a few hours viewing both sets side-by-side.

 Native 8K content isn't necessary

 That said, having spent some time with Samsung's Q900R 8K QLED TV, it became clear to us that a lack of native 8K content isn't the deal-breaker you might imagine it could be – in fact, we've come away convinced that upscaling technology will end up defining the 8K era for the foreseeable future.

 After all, the majority of Hollywood's most expensive blockbusters are still only finished at 2K (and yes, that includes Avengers: Endgame), so the idea that we'll be getting a wealth of native 8K content in the near future is unrealistic.

-Instead, it makes more sense for TV manufacturers to focus on how they can improve content that's already available, which is precisely what Samsung is doing with its 8K approach.
+Instead, it makes more sense for TV manufacturers to focus on how they can improve the content that's already available, which is precisely what Samsung is doing with its 8K approach.